 So, while it may not be the first word-processing tool you think of for writing books, there are plenty of reasons why it should be one of your top three.

-This guide will get you from blank page (or blog post) to finished book, with simple step-by-step instructions and screenshots that show you exactly what to do.
+This guide will get you from a blank page (or blog post) to a finished book, with simple step-by-step instructions and screenshots that show you exactly what to do.

 Is Google Docs a Good Place to Write a Book?

 The short answer: Yes.
 It can be — if you know how to use it.